Armin Faber: 23 June 1942

 Trejtnar bailed out safely, although he had a shrapnel wound in his arm and sustained a broken leg on landing; his Spitfire crashed near the village of Black Dog, Devon.
-Meanwhile, the disorientated Faber now mistook the Bristol Channel for the English Channel and flew north instead of south.
+Meanwhile, the disoriented Faber now mistook the Bristol Channel for the English Channel and flew north instead of south.
 Thinking South Wales was France, he turned towards the nearest airfield – RAF Pembrey.
 Observers on the ground could not believe their eyes as Faber waggled his wings in a victory celebration, lowered the Focke-Wulf's undercarriage and landed.

 The Pembrey duty pilot, Sergeant Jeffreys, identified the aircraft as German while it was landing and he ordered his men to signal it to park in the dispersal area.
 As the Fw 190 slowed, he jumped onto its wing and took Faber prisoner with a flare gun; as Pembrey was a training station, Jeffreys had no other weapon to hand.
 Faber was "so despondent that he attempted suicide" unsuccessfully.

 Faber was later driven to RAF Fairwood Common for interrogation under the escort of Group Captain David Atcherley.
 Atcherley, fearful of an escape attempt, aimed his revolver at Faber for the entire journey.
 At one point the car hit a pothole, causing the weapon to fire; the shot only narrowly missed Faber.

 As a prisoner of war, Faber was sent to Canada where he attempted to escape from the prisoner camp.
 He was repatriated just before the end of the war due to ill health.

-Focke-Wulf 190A-3
+Focke-Wulf Fw 190A-3

 Faber's plane was a Fw 190A-3 with the Werknummer 313.
 It was the only Fw 190 fighter to be captured intact by the Allies during the war.
 All other captured Fw 190s were either of the long-range bomber or fighter-bomber types.

 Group Captain Hugh Wilson, the pilot mainly responsible for test flying captured enemy aircraft, was asked to fly 313 from RAF Pembrey to RAF Farnborough under the guarantee not to crash.
 This was an impossible guarantee to give, so the aircraft was dismantled and transported via lorry instead.

 At Farnborough, the Fw 190 was repainted in RAF colours and given the RAF serial number MP499 and a 'P' for prototype.
 Testing and evaluation commenced on 3 July 1942 at the Royal Aircraft Establishment (RAE) at RAF Farnborough.
 Roughly nine flying hours were recorded, providing the Allies with extremely valuable intelligence.

-After 10 days it was transferred to the Air Fighting Development Unit at RAF Duxford for tactical assessment, where it was flown in mock combat trials against the new Spitfire Mk.IX, providing the RAF with methods to best fight the Fw 190A with their new fighter.
+After ten days it was transferred to the Air Fighting Development Unit at RAF Duxford for tactical assessment, where it was flown in mock combat trials against the new Spitfire Mk.IX, providing the RAF with methods to best fight the Fw 190A with their new fighter.
 The Fw 190 was then transferred to No. 1426 (Enemy Aircraft) Flight.
 The Fw 190 was flown 29 times between 3 July 1942 and 29 January 1943.
 It was then partially dismantled and tests were carried out on its engine's performance at Farnborough.
 It was struck off charge on 18 September 1943 and scrapped.